 Apply for BadgerCare Plus

-**There are some changes coming to Healthcare beginning January 1, 2014.
-BadgerCare income limits are changing and some individuals will have to get their Healthcare through the Federal MarketPlace.
+**Effective January 1, 2014 BadgerCare income limits changed and some individuals will have to get their Healthcare through the Federal MarketPlace.
 Click on the links below for more information on the Affordable Healthcare Act or to apply for coverage.

 Child Care Assistance

 Help is available for low income families who need child care for employment.
 Families must meet financial guidelines to be eligible and the child care provider must be licensed or certified.
 The Wisconsin Shares program pays part of the cost of day care based on family size, number of kids in care, type of provider and family gross income.
 Cooperation with the child support agency is a requirement of the program.